 This refers to organizations or institutions as authors (e.g. World Health Organization or NASA), not to multiple individuals as authors.
-An alternative to typing the group author name is to search the Group Author Index located next to the search box.
+An alternative to typing the group author name is to search the Group Author Index from the pull-down menu.

-From the pull-down menu, select Address and enter a place name or zip code from the author's address to search for records based on publications made at that address (e.g. univ michigan or jet prop lab).
-Due to variations in citations for institution names, use the Abbreviations List for help in formulating an institution name.
+From the pull-down menu, select Address and enter a place name or zip code from the author's address to search for records based on publications made at that address (e.g. Ann Arbor or 48109).

 WOS is not case sensitive.
 Keep search terms relatively simple (or try lots of synonyms!) because "topic" searching is not a true subject search.
 Your keywords are searched in the title, abstract and keyword fields only.
-AND is the implicit operator (connector) between words; NOT and OR can be used to indicate relationships between words as well.
+AND is the implicit operator (connector) between words; NOT and OR, and quotation marks, can be used to indicate relationships between words as well.
 E.g. "digital signal processing"

-The Publication Name search index refers to the journal title.
+The Publication Titles search index refers to the journal title.
 You need to use the exact title words to find results for a specific journal, e.g. Digital Scholarship in the Humanities.
 The most effective way to search for citations in a particular publication is to select a title from the Publication Titles Index, the green A-Z dot linked next to the search box.